Wednesday, 22 March 2017

 The role of Gaston, taken on by Luke Evans, isn't as memorable as the portrayal by Richard White in the animated original, though Evans does his best with somewhat weaker material and is arguably perfect for the role.
 At nearly 2 hours in run time as opposed to the original's circa 80 minutes, Beauty and the Beast of course injects more narrative threads into the mix - some work, some don't.
 It's interesting to see a somewhat stronger focus on the Beast's past, and it's admirable to see a strong attention to detail to address unexplained if minor concerns from the animated original, though sometimes these drag out to unwanted levels and can make the film feel somewhat bloated as it nears it's undoubtedly disappointing climax.
 When it comes to the main chemistry between Watson and Stevens, it's arguably touching to see their bond develop from start to finish, even if some of these aforementioned new plot threads can sometimes drag out basic exposition.

 Referring back to Watson, one of course has to respect the difficulty the role must have considering her interactions with many CGI characters, though such roles have been taken on by many acclaimed actors and mastered with much practice - Watson too often feels bland and boring to watch, which is a shame considering her overall talent and potential.
 Aesthetically, the film is just what a live action reimagining should look like - dark and stylish, with perfect attention to detail in almost every respect.
-The songs are equally as enjoyable (if ruined once more by some fairly obvious autotune) and Alan Menken's score is a beautiful modern update; yes, the film sometimes lacks the heart and innovation of the 1991 classic, it's still a strong retelling that stays loyal to it's basis and one that most fans will enjoy.
+The songs are equally as enjoyable (if at times ruined by some fairly obvious autotune) and Alan Menken's score is a beautiful modern update; yes, the film sometimes lacks the heart and innovation of the 1991 classic, but it's still a strong retelling that stays loyal to it's basis and one that most fans will enjoy.